-When working on Projects, you are allowed to work with no more than one partner on any given Project.
-(You may change partners, or work without a partner, on different Projects.)
-See the 'My Policy on Projects' on the course webpage.
-You and your partner may use class notes, textbook, and materials posted on the course webpage.
+When working on Mathematica Labs, you are allowed to work with no more than two partners on any given Project.
+(You may change partners, or work without a partner, on different Labs.)
+See the 'My Policy on Mathematica Labs' on the course webpage.
+You and your partner(s) may use class notes, textbook, and materials posted on the course webpage.
 If you decide to use materials found online (which you will never really need and hence are discouraged from using), you must conspicuously reference the URL where the material is found.

-Violations of academic integrity on any assignment will be dealt with as described in the link

-'Sanctions for academic integrity violations', found below this Syllabus.
+Violations of academic integrity on any assignment will be dealt with as described in the link 'Sanctions for academic integrity violations', found below this Syllabus on the course webpage.
 See also the rubric 'Prohibition of sharing course materials' in the Generic Syllabus (posted next to this one).